Maxwell-independence: a new rank estimate for 3D rigidity matroids: Open Problems

-So far the emphasis has been to find good upper bounds on rank and Theorem \ref{thm:main} shows that the {\it minimum-size} maximal Maxwell-independent set of a graph $G$ is at least $\hbox{rank}(G)$.
+So far the emphasis has been to find good upper bounds on rank and Theorem \ref{thm:main} shows that the {\it minimum-size} maximal Maxwell-independent set of a graph $G$ is at least $\text{rank}(G)$.
 A natural open problem is to give an algorithm that constructs a minimum-size, maximal Maxwell-independent set of an arbitrary graph.

 Note that Maxwell-rigidity requires the {\it maximum} Maxwell-independent set to be of size $\geq 3|V|-6$.
-Although the maximum Maxwell-independent set is trivially as big as the rank (and is not directly relevant to finding good bounds on rank), covers by Maxwell-rigid components have played a role in some of the Theorems (Theorems \ref{thm:rankIE}, \ref{thm:propermaximal}, \ref{thm:complete2thin}, \ref{thm:properComplete2thin}) that give useful bounds on rank.
-Recall that Hendrickson \cite{Hendrickson92conditionsfor} gives an algorithm to test 2D Maxwell-rigidity by finding a maximal Maxwell-independent set that is automatically maximum in 2D.
-While an extension of Hendrickson \cite{Hendrickson92conditionsfor} to 3D given in \cite{andrewThesis} finds a maximal Maxwell-independent set, it is not guaranteed to be maximum.
+Although the maximum Maxwell-independent set is trivially as big as the rank (and is not directly relevant to finding good bounds on rank), covers by Maxwell-rigid components have played a role in some of the theorems above (Theorems \ref{thm:propermaximal}, \ref{thm:complete2thin}, \ref{thm:properComplete2thin}) that give useful bounds on rank.
+Recall that Hendrickson \cite{Hendrickson92conditionsfor} gives an algorithm to test $2$-dimensional Maxwell-rigidity by finding a maximal Maxwell-independent set that is automatically maximum for $d=2$.
+While an extension of Hendrickson \cite{Hendrickson92conditionsfor} to $3$ dimensions given in \cite{andrewThesis} finds {\em some} maximal Maxwell-independent set, it is not guaranteed to be maximum (or minimum).
 Thus another question of interest is whether maximum Maxwell-independent sets can be characterized in some natural way.